johnnyle2027/Hai_Le-Portfolio/README.md

-# Hai Le | GitHub Portfolio
+# Hai Le | Portfolio

-👋 Hi, I’m Hai Le, a junior Computer Science student at **Penn State University** passionate about software engineering, full-stack development and front-end applications.
+👋 Hi, I’m Hai Le, a Computer Science student at **Penn State University** passionate about software engineering, full-stack development and front-end applications.

 This portfolio showcases my **projects, skills, and experiences**.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/johnnyle3600).